-IBO's revenue estimate is based on the assumption that the excise tax will decrease consumption by approximately 9 percent.
+IBO's revenue estimate is based on the assumption that the excise tax will decrease consumption by approximately 6 percent.
 If the consumption of sugar-sweetened beverages were to decline further, then the revenue generated by this option would also decrease.

-Proponents might argue that soda is not necessary for survival and offers no nutritional value.
+PROPONENTS MIGHT ARGUE that soda is not necessary for survival and offers no nutritional value.
 A taxinduced price increase would encourage consumers to substitute other beverages that have few if any negative health consequences such as milk or water.
+Mexico implemented a national tax on sugarsweetened beverages beginning in January 2014 and initial data has shown that consumption of these drinks declined by 6 percent from 2014 to 2015.
 Additionally, soda is associated with costly conditions like obesity and diabetes that are often treated with public funds through Medicaid.
 A 2008 poll of New York State residents showed that 72 percent of those surveyed were in favor of a tax on sugary beverages if the revenue is used for obesity prevention and health promotion programs.
-They might also point to the city of Berkeley, California, where voters approved a 1 cent per ounce tax in the most recent election.

 OPPONENTS MIGHT ARGUE that a tax on sugar-sweetened beverages would disproportionately affect some consumers and may not lead to weight reduction.
 Such a tax is regressive, falling more heavily on low-income consumers.
 In addition, soft drink consumption is a relatively small part of the diet for overweight people and food and drinks that serve as substitutes for sugarsweetened sodas may also be highly caloric, reducing the tax's impact on weight loss.
-Furthermore, it would adversely affect local retailers and producers who will see sales fall as consumption declines.
+Furthermore, it would adversely affect local retailers and producers who will see sales and/or profits fall as consumption declines.
+In March 2015, Berkeley, California implemented a one cent per ounce tax on sugar-sweetened beverages and initial reports show that only a portion of the tax has been passed along to consumers.

-Convert Multiple Dwelling Registration Flat Fee to Per Unit Fee
+OPTION: Convert Multiple Dwelling Registration Flat Fee to Per Unit Fee

 Owners of residential buildings with three or more apartments are required to register their building annually with the Department of Housing Preservation and Development (HPD).
 The fee for registration is \$13 per building.
-In 2014 the city collected about \$2 million in multiple dwelling registration fees.
-Converting the flat fee to a \$2 per unit fee would increase the revenue collected by HPD by an additional \$2 million annually (assuming a 90 percent collection rate).
+In 2015, the city collected about \$2 million in multiple dwelling registration fees.
+Converting the flat fee to a \$2 per unit fee would increase the revenue collected by the city by \$2.3 million annually (assuming around a 90 percent collection rate).
+This would require City Council approval.

-PROPONENTS MIGHT ARGUE that much of HPD's regulatory and enforcement activities take place at the unit, rather than building, level.
+PROPONENTS MIGHT ARGUE that much of HPD's regulatory and enforcement activities take place at the unit rather than the building level.
 Tenants report maintenance deficiencies in their own units, for example, and HPD is responsible for inspecting and potentially correcting these deficiencies.
 Therefore, a building with 100 units represents a much larger universe of possible activity for HPD than a building with 10 units.
 Converting the registration from a flat fee to a per unit basis more equitably distributes the cost of monitoring the housing stock in New York City.
 They also would argue that a \$2 per unit fee is a negligible fraction of the unit's value, so it should have little or no effect on landlords' costs and rents.
 OPPONENTS MIGHT ARGUE that, by law, fees and charges must be reasonably related to the services provided, and not simply a revenue generating tool.
 The cost of registering a building should not vary with the number of units in the building.
-They also might express concern about adding further financial burdens on building owners, particularly in light of the rising property tax liabilities faced by many properties subject to the fee.
+They also might express concern about adding further financial burdens on building owners, particularly in light of the rising property tax liabilities faced by many of the properties subject to the fee.

-Expand the Department of Transportation's PARK Smart Program
+OPTION: Expand the Department of Transportation's PARK Smart Program